solana-labs/solana/docs/src/wallet/README.md

 If the private key for a wallet is lost, any tokens that have been sent to that wallet's address are **permanently lost**.

-Different wallet solutions are available to manage the compromise between securely storing and backing up the private key and providing a convenient way to interact with the keypair and sign transactions to use/spend the tokens.
+Different wallet solutions are available to manage the trade offs between securely storing and backing up the private key and providing a convenient way to interact with the keypair and sign transactions to use/spend the tokens.